mindspore-lab/mindocr/configs/rec/crnn/README.md

 #### Notes
 - Context: Training context denoted as {device}x{pieces}-{MS mode}, where mindspore mode can be G-graph mode or F-pynative mode with ms function.
 For example, D910x8-MS1.8-G is for training on 8 pieces of Ascend 910 NPU using graph mode based on Minspore version 1.8.
+- To reproduce the result on other contexts, please ensure the global batch size is the same.
 - Both VGG and ResNet models are trained from scratch without any pre-training.
 - The above models are trained with MJSynth (MJ) and SynthText (ST) datasets.
 For more data details, please refer to [Data Preparation](#dataset-preparation)
 - Evaluations are tested individually on each benchmark dataset, and Avg Accuracy is the average of accuracies across all sub-datasets.